Andy Muridzo: Real Name, Age, Children, Relationships, Education, Career, Discography, Videos, Arrest, Bev Sibanda Relationship - Pindula, Local Knowledge

 Background

 Andy Muridzo was born Kudzai Andrew Ngwenya on June 18, 1992[1][2] in Bulawayo then moved to Murehwa where he grew up.
-He was married to Chido Manyange and they stayed in Budiriro.
+He was married to Chido Manyange and stays with his wife in Budiriro.
 He refers to her as Mai Keketso[3]

 Jah Prayzah's teacher, Mupa Musimbe, is the one who gave him the name Muridzo which means whistle, because the singer would express his excitement through whistling at school gatherings.[4]